 There is a confusing array of Bibles in use today.
-Some of them are good translations of Scripture from the original languages for the most part, but others were not very reliably translated.
-In fact, some Bibles contradict Scripture and should be avoided altogether.
-This article focuses on identifying "problem" Bibles and directing you to ones that more closely align with the intended meaning of God's Word.
+Some of them are good translations of scripture from the original languages for the most part, but many others were not very reliably translated.
+In fact, some Bibles contradict scripture and should be avoided altogether.
+This article focuses on identifying "problem" Bibles and directing you to ones that more closely align with the God's intended meaning of in His word.

-Versions should not be confused with Translations, which are versions translated into different languages or using different modes of translation.
+Translations, on the other hand, are versions translated into different languages or using different modes of translation.
 "Version" is often used in the context of a translation by many publishers, such as the New International Version and King James Version of the Bible are actually different translations and not really different versions by the definition used here.

-We can use the main category of Version to quickly narrow our selection of Bibles so that we have Scripture that was evaluated to be authentic (see Errors of Truth1).
-This authenticated Scripture consists of the 66 books of the Old and New Testaments considered as the rule and standard by the early Christian church.
+We can use the main category of Version to quickly narrow our selection of Bibles so that we have scripture that was evaluated to be authentic (see Errors of Truth for more).
+This authenticated scripture consists of the 66 books of the Old and New Testaments considered as the rule and standard by the early Christian church.

-However, Bibles that contradict, add to, change, or omit parts of this standard of authenticated Scripture must be avoided.
-Bibles that should not be used include the New World Translation, Mormon Bible, and Qur'an or Koran because they contain modified and/or added scripture that contradicts Scripture that was authenticated.
+However, Bibles that contradict, add to, change, or omit parts of this standard of authenticated scripture must be avoided.
+Scripture that should not be used include the New World Translation, Mormon Bible, Qur'an or Koran, and Mishnah, Halacha, and Talmud Jewish texts, because they contain modified and/or added scripture that contradicts or corrupts scripture that was authenticated.

 Many Catholic Bibles also contain the correct foundation.
 However, the Apocrypha, which is included in many Catholic Bibles, is not